Moss is one of the foundational pillars of a vibrant terrarium.

 Naturally, lots of moss likes to grow on top of soil/substrate.
 These are your terrestrial mosses, and they can loosely attach using some little root-like structures called rhizoids.

-But moss loves to grow on hard surfaces like rocks, logs, and trees too.
+But moss loves to grow on hard surfaces like rocks, logs, and trees, too.
 These are called epiphytic mosses, and they open up a world of terrarium planting opportunities.

 Attach it to your hardscape branches to bring the upper areas to life!

-What is the Best Moss for Terrariums?
+The Best Moss for Terrariums

 There are a lot of good contenders here.